Kirsten398/issues/README.md

 ======

-The program that is covered by chapter 13 of the text "Programming Elixir" This shall server as a log of what I do during the course of the project, in case I need to go to someone for help
+The program that is covered by chapter 13 of the text "Programming Elixir" This shall serve as a log of what I do during the course of the project, in case I need to go to someone for help

 Created new directory in Git Shell
 Committed new directory and files